robbchar/corefx/Contributing.md

 ## General .NET Contributing Guide

-1. Make sure that there is a corresponding issue for your change first.
+1. Unless it is a trivial change, make sure that there is a corresponding issue for your change first.
 If there is none, create one.
 2. Create a fork in GitHub
 3. Create a branch off the `master` branch.
 Name it something that that makes